Ingemark/pbxis/README.md

 `config-agnt`: register a call-center agent with the names of Asterisk queues the agent is interested in.
 This function accepts an optional list of event listener functions.

-`register-sink`: register an event sink function that will asynchronously receive events.
+`attach-sink`: register lamina channel as an event sink that will receive events.

-`events-for`: synchronously gather events for a registered agent.
-Allows trivial implementation of long polling, but will use a thread per each client connection.

 `originate-call`: place a phone call to the supplied phone number and patch it through to agent's extension.